Pastoral Care to the Sick and Homebound

 Prayer Shawl Ministry

 Compassion and the love of knitting or crocheting are combined into a prayerful ministry and spiritual practice which reaches out to those in need of comfort.
 This ministry was founded in 1998 by Janet Bristow and Victoria Galo, graduates of the 1997 Women’s Leadership Institute at The Hartford Seminary in Connecticut.
 It was the result of their experience in the program of applied Feminist Spirituality under the direction of Professor Miriam Therese Winter, MMS.

 The ministry is open to anyone who enjoys knitting or crocheting, who is willing to pray for the recipient throughout the creation of the shawl, and who is willing to donate the shawl to the ill, particularly at Memorial Sloan-Kettering Cancer Center.

-For further information on the prayer shawl ministry please click on http://www.shawlministry.com
+For further information on the prayer shawl ministry, visit http://www.shawlministry.com